Why Is Ronda Worth the Drive From Sabinillas?

 - Bodega Descalzos Viejos — In a beautifully restored 16th-century monastery just outside town.
 Atmospheric setting with powerful red wines (Syrah, Garnacha).
 Tastings from €15-45 per person, including tapas.

 - Bodega Joaquín Fernández — Small family winery with organic wines made in traditional style, and panoramic vineyard views.
-Tours from €12 per person.
+Tours from around €30 per person (check current rates).

 If wine is your thing, consider making an afternoon of it after morning sightseeing.
 Most bodegas are within 10-15 minutes of the town centre, and a leisurely 2-3 hour bodega visit with tastings and local cheese is a perfect way to slow down mid-day.